-Faith and Career Development: Complimentary Tools in Reaching Teens
+Faith and Career Development: Complementary Tools in Reaching Teens

 By Roger Wilcoxen

 As a professional director of career services, who also leads a youth program in a religious community, I have found several points of congruence common both to career development and to faith-based, purpose-driven youth programming.
 These concepts are crucial in developing individuals who are not only equipped professionally, but are also fulfilled in their careers and life.
 Valid arguments have been made that career development and religious faith do not mix; yet I have discovered that they can at least be complementary.
 An individual's belief system can be a powerful motivator in developing career fulfillment.

 Several concepts intertwine between career development and religious youth programming that can help individuals discover their potential and move toward fulfillment in life.
 These include Purpose, Guidance and Affirmation.

 1. Purpose.
 Regardless of age, gender, or ethnic identity, finding purpose for living is foundational to the ability to develop dreams, and further, fulfillment.
 Many of today's teens seem to aimlessly sift through many complexities while pursuing education, career, and life in general.
 Faith community leaders hold up finding purpose as a goal for youth.
 Yet finding purpose can be difficult for individuals in a world that is full of contradictions and confusion.